 Thursdays 10am-2pm, Catsham, Baltonsborough, BA6 8PQ

 Windsor Hill Wood is a small family based woodland community close to Shepton Mallet.
 The project offers refuge to people who are finding life difficult and may be experiencing depression or addiction issues.
 Some have been homeless; others have lost confidence and need respite to regain self worth, learn new skills and feel able to contribute to the community and the wider world.
-As a Christian home offering hospitality, part of rhythm of life includes the opportunity to pray silently together twice a day in a small chapel – however attendance is optional.
+As a Christian home offering hospitality, part of rhythm of life includes the opportunity to pray silently together once a day in a small chapel – however attendance is optional.
 Please get in touch using the details below if you or someone you know could benefit from staying at Windsor Hill Wood.

 Words for Wellbeing and Read, Write and Recharge Courses – These relaxed and supportive groups are free of charge.
 Everyone is welcome.